2000 Madeiran regional election

 The winner of the election in Madeira was, once more, the Social Democratic Party, and Alberto João Jardim was elected president of the Regional Government with an absolute majority for the 7th consecutive time.
-The percentage gathered by the Social Democrats decreased by 1%, however, due to the increase of the overall number of MPs, the party kept their 41 mandates.
+The percentage gathered by the Social Democrats decreased by one percentage point, however, due to the increase of the overall number of MPs, the party kept their 41 mandates.

 The People's Party increased its voting and its number of MPs, gathering a total of 3 mandates.

-On the left, the Socialist Party kept its 13 MPs after, despite losing more than 3% of the voting.
+On the left, the Socialist Party kept its 13 MPs after, despite losing more than 3 percent of the votes.
 The Unitary Democratic Coalition, led by the Portuguese Communist Party, increased the voting and kept the 2 Mps of the previous election.
 The People's Democratic Union raised the number of MPs from 1 to 2 after a slight increase of the voting.

-Voter turnout was lower, compared with 1996, with 61.9% of the electorate casting their ballot on election day.
+Voter turnout was lower, compared with 1996, with 61.9 percent of the electorate casting their ballot on election day.